 In April 2012, the Jumpstart Our Business Startups Act of 2012, or JOBS Act, was enacted.
 Section 107 of the JOBS Act provides that an "emerging growth company" can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended, for complying with new or revised accounting standards.
 Thus, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We elected the extended transition period for complying with new or revised accounting standards until they would apply to private companies.
+We elected the extended transition period for complying with new or revised accounting standards, which delays the adoption of these accounting standards until they would apply to private companies.